samriddhimakasare25/Flower/README.md

 ## Introduction
 This project showcases a delightful flower garden created with HTML and CSS.
-It consists of three flowers, each styled with a different color—pink, purple, and blue.
-Additionally, there are heart shapes scattered across the garden to add a touch of romance.
+It consists of three flowers, that are teal.
+Additionally, there leafs breezing on the side of it!

 ## Features
 - Three animated flowers